LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/outbound-campaigns.md

 date: 2019-04-03 08:39:38 +0000

 ---
-Campaign managers are now able to link SMS campaigns, which will be sent to a specific list of consumers at a scheduled time (using a 3rd party app), to engagements in LiveEngage.
+Campaign managers are now able to link SMS campaigns, which will be sent to a specific list of consumers at a scheduled time (using a 3rd party app), to engagements in the Conversational Cloud.
 This allows for a complete funnel and access to the routing capabilities LivePerson provides.

 **The first supported provider is CM Telecom**, and in the future additional providers will be supported.